achilleaschristou/achilleaschristou/README.md

 I also really like optimizing my PC's for maximum performance⚡️.

-I am interested in coding in different languages (Python, C++, HTML, CSS and JavaScript) 💻.
+I am interested in coding in different languages (Python and C++) 💻.

 When something pops up into my imagination, I turn it into reality 😎.